-Based on recent electronic attacks on our college’s web servers, the Engineering Network Services (ENS) and Data Analytics and Technical Infrastructure (DATI) teams of the Walter Scott, Jr. College of Engineering have developed a set of policies to secure our College’s web servers.
+Based on recent electronic attacks on our college’s web servers, the Engineering Technology Services (ETS) and Data Analytics and Technical Infrastructure (DATI) teams of the Walter Scott, Jr. College of Engineering have developed a set of policies to secure our College’s web servers.

 Our web environment is complex, from simple HTML web pages to the sites managed by our DATI team through the WordPress software package.
 These security policies are system-wide for every site, page, and file hosted on our servers, regardless of how a file was created.